galaxyproject/planemo/docs/commands/shed_serve.rst

                                       Galaxy.
       --galaxy_email TEXT             E-mail address to use when launching single- user Galaxy server.
+      --docker / --no_docker          Run Galaxy tools in Docker if enabled.
+      --docker_cmd TEXT               Command used to launch docker (defaults to docker).
+      --docker_sudo                   Flag to use sudo when running docker.
+      --docker_host TEXT              Docker host to target when executing docker commands (defaults to localhost).
+      --docker_sudo_cmd TEXT          sudo command to use when --docker_sudo is enabled (defaults to sudo).
       --job_config_file PATH          Job configuration file for Galaxy to target.
       --tool_dependency_dir DIRECTORY
                                       Tool dependency dir for Galaxy to target.